adam-p/yesterday-i-learned/random.md

 1. [Clutches are in their resting position when down][answers].
 1. Japanese girls have not been [licking doorknobs}[tumblr] for more than three years.
 1. "[Dude][reddit 37]" was the term for hipster: an insult towards young men who were overly concerned with keeping up with the latest fashions.
 1. [Fish are more conductive than fresh water, but salt water is more conductive than fish.][reddit 38]
+This makes electroshocking impossible in salt water.
 1. However much Google results decide to decay, the way to check the device's battery percentage is `cat /sys/class/power_supply/battery/capacity`
-1. Not only do dolphins rape whales, [they are also friends with them][techly].
 1. [Star anise][wikipedia 99] make shikimic acid, an intermediate for oseltamivir (tamiflu).
-1. [Famine suppresses boy genes.][youtube 12]
-Having the mother around males other than the father also increases chances of stillbirth.
 1. Carbines are shorter versions of rifles.
 1. North Korea was growing as fast or slightly faster than South Korea until the 1970's; much of its growth was dependent on cheap fossil fuel from the USSR.
 1. [Tap codes][wikipedia 100] go through walls, which morse code does not (because it is not possible to have 'long knocks')